cookpete/auto-changelog/README.md

   -i, --issue-url [url]          # override url for issues, use {id} for issue id
-      --issue-pattern [regex]    # override regex pattern for issues in commit messages --starting-commit [hash]   # starting commit to use for changelog generation -V, --version                  # output the version number -h, --help                     # output usage information
+      --issue-pattern [regex]    # override regex pattern for issues in commit messages --starting-commit [hash]   # starting commit to use for changelog generation --tag-prefix [prefix]      # prefix used in version tags, default: v -V, --version                  # output the version number -h, --help                     # output usage information